Falling stock markets are dominating the financial press at the moment. Have you heard all the panic in the media? Crazy right?

 For everyone else, the lesson I learned that changed my opinion about falling stock markets, was that I needed to be in the market all the time.
 A consistent approach of adding to my portfolio over a long period of time was far less stressful…

 …and a lot more profitable than trying to pick when to be in the markets, or when to sell.
-The panic selling in times like these is what actually fuels the correction or the crash.
+The panic selling in times like these is what actually fuels the crash.

 Like I said, you will probably start hearing soon that stocks are at bargain prices.
 You might as well pick some up, right?

-Let me know in the comments if falling stock markets have caused you any discomfort recently and what you are doing about it.
+Let me know in the comments if the falling stock market has caused you any discomfort recently and what you are doing about it.